The “who” and the “why” should always come before the “what” and the “how” of our faith.

 • Do we have a role in making the world a better place?

 The Answer.
 We are the question to which Jesus Christ is the answer.
 Although we were created, we were captured.
 But we were rescued, so that we could be restored.
 Please click here to learn more about Acts XXIX, so that you can be part of writing the next chapter of Church history.
 Ultimately, the Kerygma is the truth that will set you free from everything that holds you back from experiencing new life in Christ.
-Please click here for information about embracing the Catholic Christian lifestyle as your own Plan of Life.
+Please click here for information about embracing a Catholic Christian lifestyle as a spiritual Plan of Life.

 As Catholic Christian believers . . .